 Instructions

-• Remove beef and drain the water into a measuring cup.
-Add additional water to make 4 cups of water in total.
-Set aside.
+• Remove the beef with a slotted spoon and pour the water into a liter measuring cup.
+Add additional water to make 4 cups of liquid in total.
+Set aside for cooking with the rice later.

-• Top with rice and a head of garlic.
-Pour reserved water from the beef over the rice and lightly shake to avoid any stirring.
-Bring everything to a light boil then cover and simmer for 30 minutes covered.
+• Top with rice and the garlic head.
+Pour the reserved beef water over the rice and lightly shake to avoid stirring.
+Bring everything to a light boil, then cover and simmer for 30 minutes.

 Notes

-TO USE OTHER MEATS: If using pork or lamb follow the instructions as directed.
-If using chicken skip the 1 hour simmering and simply add raw chicken pieces to the carrots and onions when sautéing.
+• When using tougher meat cuts like lamb or pork, follow the instructions as directed.
+If using chicken pieces add it raw to the carrots and onions when sautéing.

 Nutrition per serving